Discover how many miles Americans cover annually, which states have the most active drivers, and how US citizens compare to the rest of the world.

 Men drive more miles than women on average.
 Given this fact, they should be paying more for car insurance — right?
 However, research shows that the rates are similar for both.
 While men pay $735 for a 6-month policy on average, women shell out $740.

 Road safety statistics reveal that 40,000 Americans lost their lives to car crashes in 2018.
 If you find this stat disturbing, you might want to keep the following important facts in mind when you hit the open road next time.

 22) 22% of vehicular crashes in the US are weather-related.

 Out of the 6 million vehicular accidents that occur in the US every year, just over 1.2 million (or about 22%) involve hazardous weather.
 So take the cue and resist the urge to take your car out in bad weather.

 23) Speeding statistics reveal that speeding killed 9,717 people in 2017.

 Speeding accounted for 26% of all traffic-related deaths in 2017.
-Need we say more as to why it is important that each of us respects the speed limits?
+Need we say more as to why each of us must respect the speed limits?

 24) Alcohol-impaired driving accounts for nearly 10,950 deaths per year.